Visyond/website-hugo/site/content/solutions/ceo.md

     text: Reduce average cost up to **$420** per employee/month
   - image: /img/v_icon3.png
     text: '**Significantly** reduce errors'
-trustedTitle: trusted by
-trustedLogos:
-  - logo: /img/v_elt.png
-  - logo: /img/v_deloitte.png
-  - logo: /img/v_abrt.png
-  - logo: /img/elearn2.png
-  - logo: /img/datadvance-logo black and white 15.png
-  - logo: /img/logo_cy4gate black and white 25.png
-studiesTitle: Featured case studies
-studiesBlock:
-  - author: 'Fernando Rizzo, Area Manager, Elettronica'
-    image: /img/Elettronica - v2.png
-    linkText: learn more
-    linkUrl: >-
-      /casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours/
-    text: >-
-      When I used Visyond, I see my accuracy and ability to answer questions about my work go up.
-I can do more and have peace of mind.
-    title: 'Transforming Elettronica''s sales planning process: from weeks to hours'
-  - author: 'Armando Romeo, CEO, eLearnSecurity'
-    image: /img/ELearnSecurity - v3.png
-    linkText: learn more
-    linkUrl: >-
-      /casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job/
-    text: >-
-      The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
-Now it is a 1-hour job and a few clicks to update data.
-    title: >-
-      How preparing Financial Statements with no training in Finance became a 1-hour job
-titleCustomers: ''
-slider:
-  - sliderDescr: >-
-      I have finally full control on the source and impact of any assumptions, and can confidently answer what-if questions with a few clicks.
-    slidercompany: 'Nina Fedorova, Senior Consultant, DELOITTE'
-    sliderlogo: /img/delo1.png
-    sliderphoto: /img/client_1a.jpg
-  - sliderDescr: >-
-      Since we use Visyond, everyone, regardless of their skill level, can ask deeper questions to our models and prepare more informative reports in real time.
-    slidercompany: 'Edoardo Gauzolino, Founder, JEBG'
-    sliderlogo: /img/jberg1.png
-    sliderphoto: /img/client_2.jpg
-  - sliderDescr: >-
-      When I use Visyond I see my accuracy and ability to answer questions about my work go up.
-I can do more and have peace of mind.
-    slidercompany: 'Fernando Rizzo, Area Manager, Elettronica'
-    sliderlogo: /img/elet.png
-    sliderphoto: /img/client_3a.jpg
 providesTitle: Get started in minutes
 providesList:
   - text: >-